Mollyraeprice/finalproject/README.md

   - Description of source of data

 2. Triangle- Claire
-  - Built ML model and used test data
+  - Created first draft of multiple linear regression ML model using partial/dummy data

 3. Circle- Barrett
-  - Created sample dataset
+  - Set up first placeholder database
-  - Connected dataset to ML model
+  - Connected DB and ML model placeholders

 4. X- Zeena
-  - N/A
+  - Nothing for Dashboard on Deliverable 1
+  - Working ahead by mapping out simple diagram of high level steps and technologies used for project

 # Deliverable 1